 Page speed tests tend to be artificial.
-You load your website in your browser or you initiate a test using an external service such as Pingdom.
-These are great and mostly follow what actually happens in reality — although not always.
+You load your website in your browser or initiate a test using an external service such as Pingdom.
+These are great and follow what happens in reality.
+Although not always.

-Real user monitoring gives you a bit of code to add to your site — just like Google Analytics.
+Real user monitoring gives you a bit of code to add to your site.
+Just like Google Analytics.
 Once added, you’ll see real data rolling in.
-You’ll see how long it took for your site to load for actual visitors, as opposed to you or some automated bot.
+You’ll see how long it took for your site to load for actual visitors, unlike you or some automated bot.

-Real data will give you insight far beyond the available test locations since your visitors will come from all over the world.
+Accurate data will give you insight far beyond the available test locations since your visitors will come from worldwide.
 You can set the load time conditions for satisfied, tolerating and frustrated visitors to segment your view better.

 Pingdom offers you a basic alert system out of the box.
 You can get emails, basic app notifications and SMS messages.
-When I took my website down, I received an email within two minutes — this was more than enough for my purposes of the Pingdom test usage guide.
+When I took my website down, I received an email within two minutes.
+This was more than enough for my purposes of the Pingdom test usage guide.